RolnickLab/Forest-Monitoring/README.md

 ## License

-This project is licensed under the [Choose a License] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode) License .

 ## Citation